UCLA-ECE209AS-2018W/Weikun-Zhengshuang/README.md

 <img src="https://github.com/UCLA-ECE209AS-2018W/Weikun-Zhengshuang/raw/master/img/SAM_channel.PNG" aligen="center" width="600"/>

 #### Speaker
-The amplifiers in the speaker circuits will shift the DC offset and amplify the audio singals and the analog components will add noise to the audio signals.
+The amplifiers in the speaker circuits will shift the DC offset and amplify the audio signals and the analog components will add noise to the audio signals.
 Both will contribute to the changes in adversarial examples after they are played.
 #### Air channel
 The environmental surrounding noise and air vibration will further add changes to the adversarial examples.
 #### Microphone
-Components in microphone circuits such as ADC and DSP filters will greatly modify the adersarial examples as well.
+Components in microphone circuits such as ADC and DSP filters will greatly modify the adversarial examples as well.

 ### U-Net
 ------
-U-Net[3] is a noval deep learning neural network structure that firstly was introduced for biomedical images processing.
+U-Net[3] is a novel deep learning neural network structure that firstly was introduced for biomedical images processing.
-The structure consists of several levels of residual blocks for downsamling and upsampling.
+The structure consists of several levels of residual blocks for downsampling and upsampling.
 Minimal features extraction is done through the downsampling path and background noise is added/removed through upsampling reconstruction.
 The residual blocks are served for a fine-turning purpose during reconstruction.
 This network structure is proved to provide high accuracy and validation loss in biomedical image processing applications of artifacts and background noise removal and